yxqd/luban/docs/philosophy.rst

 computations and depending on the computation result, it will return an appropriate action to perform on the user interface side.

-The returned value could be an instance of luban types other than an action.
+The returned value could be an instance of a luban type other than an action.
 For example, in pseudo code::

  button.onclick = \